tinacms/rfcs/0006-form-hook-conventions.md

 #### How Do We Deal With Different File Formats?

 Until now we have tried to come up with a solution to this problem by means of `Composition`.
-This proposal switches the frame from towards the principles of `Inversion of Control` and `Sane Defaults`.
+This proposal instead uses the principles of `Inversion of Control` and `Sane Defaults` to solve this problem.
 In this explanation I will describe a generic `useGitForm` hook.
-The API for `useGithubForm` would be essentially unchaged.
+The API for `useGithubForm` would be essentially identical.

 The default behaviour would be to work with json: